iced-rs/rfcs/text/0000-focus-and-metadata .md

 Expanding on this concept to support more accesibility features like ARIA.
 Other widget attributes that could be handled by the runtime.

+- Z-Index: The renderer could use this to determine the order of the widgets.
+This could be used to implement a stacking context.

 - Visibility: This would also allow us to skip rendering and state updates if the widget is not visible.
 This would be a great performance improvement.
 Especially for large applications or infinite scroll applications.